Iran's Rouhani: U.S. ties better but 'still a long road to travel'

 Iranian officials have said they want freedom for Iranians held in the United States, some of whom have been jailed on charges of circumventing U.S. sanctions on Tehran.

-Rouhani complained about some of the statements made by U.S. lawmakers critical of the nuclear deal, saying they contained "extremely bitter extremist judgments" and were met with astonishment in Iran.
+Rouhani complained about some of the statements made by U.S. lawmakers critical of the nuclear deal, saying they contained "extremely bitter extremist judgements" and were met with astonishment in Iran.

 "It was as if they were on another planet," he said.
 "They did not seem to know where Iran was."